gitter-badger/Arena-Electron/docs/game/player.md

 The co-ordinates of the top left corner of the Player.

+!!! tip
-> When drawing, half the size is subtracted in both directions to draw the center of the Player at the point (x, y)
+	When drawing, half the size is subtracted in both directions to draw the center of the Player at the point (x, y)

 ### Username